This guide goes over embedding the Schedule Editor and Scheduling Page into your application.

-pageDomain configuration.
-Page Domain will replace all references to the page's public URL with your domain.
+<iframe> to present a Scheduling Page on another domain.
+This configuration replaces all references to the page's public URL with your domain.

-https.
-If your service does not support HTTPS, then you must add
+https; however, if your service doesn't support HTTPS, then you must manually add

 - Custom confirmation and cancellation emails

-- Scheduler Webhooks to get notified when an event is created and then add logic for the next steps.
+- Scheduler Webhooks for notifications when an event is created and for adding logic in next steps

 - Custom query parameters for booking links